kayger44/telia-bruteforce/README.md

 # Telia Bruteforcer

+- In action.

 ![Screenshot](.previews/telia-bruteforcer.gif)

+- It is really simple to get started, this tool should work for other ISPS too that hosting rbi files and other firmware files

 ![Screenshot](.previews/telia_bruteforcer_howto.gif)

 This is a bruteforce tool for hunting rbi files.

-This tool should work for all other internet providers that hosting rbi files for technicolor routers

 ## How To Getting Started: